Zilliqa is a blockchain platform that is designed to scale securely in an open, permission-less distributed network.

-To date, 870 Dapps (Decentralized apps) are being built on top of the Ethereum Blockchain, aiming to attract millions of users.
+To date, thousands of dApps (Decentralized apps) are being built on top of the Ethereum Blockchain, aiming to attract millions of users.
 The current Ethereum Blockchain max transaction rate is approximately 15 transactions per second, which is obviously not enough to handle the expected transaction volume, even if only a few Dapps succeed.
-This situation is making Dapp developers seek off/on chain solutions.
+This situation is making Dapp developers seek off/on-chain solutions.

 Recently, Zilliqa launched its private testnet.
 Their current transaction volume is 2,488 transactions/sec with 3,600 nodes in the network.
-With Zilliqa, as the number of nodes in the network rises, so does the number of transaction per second.
-With a network size of 10,000 nodes, Zilliqa will enable a throughput which matches that of VISA and MasterCard with much lower fees for the merchants (expected throughput is approximately 8,000 transactions/sec).
+With Zilliqa, as the number of nodes in the network rises, so does the number of transactions per second.
+With a network size of 10,000 nodes, Zilliqa will enable a throughput that matches that of VISA and MasterCard with much lower fees for the merchants (the expected throughput is approximately 8,000 transactions/sec).

 The project is aiming to serve as an alternative, scalable and secure solution for Dapps to be built on.

 The team is aiming to launch its main-net in Q2, 2018.

 A scientist and practitioner in building secure systems, ranging from blockchains to web browsers and applications.
 He was the technical lead for several national cybersecurity projects in Singapore and holds a PhD from the National University of Singapore.